-You’ve probably noticed that it’s easier to look your best after a good night’s sleep.
-But, exactly what’s less attractive about your face when you’re tired?
-What “issues” do you need to compensate for if you don’t want it to show?
+You've probably noticed that your face is more attractive after a good night's sleep - it's easier to confidently start your day looking good, rested and vibrant.
+But what exactly is the difference; what's less attractive about your face when you are sleep deprived?
+What "issues" do you need to compensate for if you don't want your sleep deprivation to show?

-Researchers in the Department of Psychology at Stockholm University are studying exactly this question.
+Researchers in the Department of Psychology at Stockholm University have studied exactly this question.
 They note that

 Because these facial regions are important in the communication between humans, facial cues of sleep deprivation and fatigue may carry social consequences for the sleep deprived individual in everyday life.